BOOK TOUR

 DOMESTIC VIOLENCE AUTHOR SPEAKER:

-Author Vilma Luz continued her campus book tour visiting the City University of New York, BCC Campus.
+Dr. Vilma Luz continued her campus book tour visiting the City University of New York, BCC Campus.
 As a part of their Sexual Violence Awareness Events, the Women Center Womxn Up! invited Dr. Cabán to speak about ways to combat domestic violence.
 Vilma Luz spoke of her personal experiences as the daughter of a battered mother.
 She shared ways that loved ones tend to isolate and blame domestic violence victims.

 Reading excerpts from her memoir The Heart of an Advocate, Dr. Cabán shared the patterns that many victims fall into as they try to leave their abusers.
 She highlighted resources that students can share with friends and family to help raise shared awareness and boost public visibility on the patterns of domestic violence.
 As a take-away resource for the students and faculty, she gave a digital copy of her PowerPoint which had additional links to connect them with advocacy organizations supporting victims to break free from their abusers.